muammar/ml-utils/README.md

 ### How do I get set up? ###

+You need to install the following software:

+- Amp.
+- ASE.
+- Scikit-learn.

-You need to install Amp, ASE, and Scikit-learn.
-You have to add the following in your script to import this class:
+Instead of messing up your .bashrc or .zshrc, you can add the following in your script to import this class:

 ```
 import sys
 sys.path.append('PATH/TO/amp-utils/')
 ```

+### Be nice

+If you use these scripts, cite it :)

+M. El Khatib, "amp-utils: atomistic machine learning utilities".
+DOI: